xiongye77/MSKComands/README.md

 Zookeeper - a distributed data storage engine that Kafka uses to store metadata about the service, as well as using the Zookeeper leader election protocol to makde decisions about which broker is the leader for which partitions.

+Now you can list all the available topics by running the following command:

+kafka-topics \
+  --bootstrap-server localhost:9092 \
+  --list

+Alternatively, you can also use your Apache Zookeeper endpoint.
+This can be considered legacy as Apache Kafka is deprecating the use of Zookeeper as new versions are being released.

+kafka-topics \
+  --zookeeper localhost:2181 \
+  --list

 # MSK Comands For Creating a Cluster and Streaming Data